What is the Bitcoin Mining Council? Elon Musk says group will publish energy transparency reports

 The reports would apparently help address Musk’s (and other eco-conscious individuals’) concerns over bitcoin’s impact on the environment.
 Mining bitcoin uses up a ton of energy, which isn’t good for the planet.

-Shortly after Musk’s tweet, MicroStrategy CEO Michael Saylor followed up with a tweet of his own revealing he hosted the meeting between Musk and the North American bitcoin miners, and all agreed to the formation of the Bitcoin Mining Council.
+Shortly after Musk’s tweet, MicroStrategy CEO Michael Saylor followed up with a tweet of his own, revealing that he hosted the meeting between Musk and the North American bitcoin miners, and all agreed to the formation of the Bitcoin Mining Council.

 Yesterday I was pleased to host a meeting between @elonmusk & the leading Bitcoin miners in North America.
 The miners have agreed to form the Bitcoin Mining Council to promote energy usage transparency & accelerate sustainability initiatives worldwide. https://t.co/EHgLZ9zvDK